schmitech/llm-guard-service/README.md

 - [ ] WebSocket support for streaming checks
 - [ ] GraphQL API endpoint
 - [ ] Batch processing API

----

-Built with ❤️ for the ORBIT community